 Colegio Bilingüe Intercultural "Paxil"

-Of all the many private middle schools in the Ixil area, it is the only one with this principle at its core.
-While it follows the basic program outlined by the Ministry of Education, it supplements this in two ways: it provides up-to-date, technological skills and course work, and it seeks to keep the students rooted in and proud of all elements in their cultural heritage.
+Of all the middle schools in the Ixil area, Colegio Paxil is the only one with this principle at its core; while it follows the basic curriculum outlined by the Guatemalan Ministry of Education, providing up-to-date course work and technological skills, it also seeks to keep the students rooted in and proud of all elements in their Maya heritage.

-Maya ceremonies, rituals and holidays are celebrated along with the ones of the dominant culture, and traditional Maya skills are stressed along with computer and math skills.
+At Colegio Paxil, Maya ceremonies, rituals and holidays are celebrated in addition to Guatemala’s official holidays, and traditional Maya skills are stressed along with computer and math skills.

 When MEF started giving support to the Colegio in 2007, its situation was quite precarious.
 With only about 50 students enrolled, many of the students’ families could not afford to pay tuition at all or could only pay a portion.

-Vital support for this comes from the Daniele Agostino Derossi Foundation which also provided special grants to purchase musical instruments, looms and weaving materials for the Colegio where girls and boys learn how to weave.
+The vital support for this school comes from the Daniele Agostino Derossi Foundation which also provided special grants to purchase musical instruments, looms and weaving materials for the Colegio where girls and boys learn how to weave.